Navigation and Weather Sites

 - Many sailors are moving away from retention heads to composting ones.
-The two main suppliers are Air Head and Nature's Head.
+Three suppliers are Air Head, Nature's Head, and C-Head.

 - The Nicholson 32 Association website has lots of information about these classic seaworthy English sloops - tiller-steered, full keel - what less would you expect?

-- Here's a discussion board devoted to the Hallberg Rassy Monsun, a seaworthy, full-keel, tiller-steered 31 foot beauty built to the highest standards.
-And a link to a Blue Water Boats review.
+- A link to a Blue Water Boats review of the Hallberg Rassy Monsun, a seaworthy, full-keel, tiller-steered 31 foot beauty built to the highest standards.

 - The Contessa 32 has a reputation as one of the most seaworthy small craft ever designed.
 It's also beautiful, and tiller-steered.